perseusEngineering/candidate-coding-challenges/backend-challenges/multi-api-notification-service/README.md

 - You provide straightforward documentation how to build and run the services
 - Your services are covered with tests
 - You can only use the following programming languages: Scala, Java, Python
+- If using Python, we strongly suggest not using the Django framework

 #### Bonus
 - All services have to run as standalone applications